linkshreyansh/my/README.md

-## What is Riddle roomz
+## What is Riddle Roomz
-Riddle roomz is a fun platform where anyone can go to and have fun.
+Riddle roomz is a fun platform where anyone can go to, and have fun!

-You can also have fun by racing with friends or even see how acurate you are.
+You can also have fun by racing with friends or even see how accurate you are!

-In this site I have created 20 riddles for you.
+In this site I have created 20 riddles for you!

+All ages are allowed here!

+So welcome and hope you have fun!

+## How do you play Riddle Roomz

-Can you get all of them correct
+If you get a riddle correct you will get 5 coinz.

+You can spend some coinz on things you like.

+When you have 10,000 coinz you can buy a certificate.

+and for fun you can also get a certificate for you house and it will be hung on the wall.